Mulloo/Titanfall-2-Weapon-Wiki/README.md

 ## Features Not Implemented

-- Titan page paragraphs as a table: not implemented due to time constraint.
+- Titan page paragraphs as a table: not implemented due to time constraints.

 ## Testing